Jeans: Rivets

 The term jeans appears first in 1795, when a Swiss banker by the name Jean-Gabriel Eynard and his brother Jacques went to Genoa and both were soon heading a flourishing commercial concern.
 In 1800 Massena's troops entered the town and Jean-Gabriel was entrusted with their supply.
 In particular he furnished them with uniforms cut from blue cloth called "bleu de Genes" whence later derives the famous garment known worldwide as "blue jeans".

 Levi Strauss, as a young man in 1851, went from Germany to New York to join his older brothers who ran a goods store.
 In 1853, he moved to San Francisco to open his own dry goods business.
 Jacob Davis was a tailor who often bought bolts of cloth from the Levi Strauss & Co. wholesale house.
 In 1872, Davis wrote to Strauss asking to partner with him to patent and sell clothing reinforced with rivets.
 The copper rivets were to reinforce the points of stress, such as pocket corners and at the bottom of the button fly.
 Strauss accepted Davis's offer, and the two men received US patent No. 139,121 for an "Improvement in Fastening Pocket-Openings" on May 20, 1873.

 Davis and Strauss experimented with different fabrics.
 An early attempt was brown cotton duck, a bottom-weight fabric.
 Finding denim a more suitable material for work-pants, they began using it to manufacture their riveted pants.
 The denim used was produced by an American manufacturer.
-Popular legend incorrectly states that it was imported from Nimes, France.
+Popular legend incorrectly states that it was imported from Nîmes.
 A popular myth is that Strauss initially sold brown canvas pants to miners, later dyed them blue, turned to using denim, and only after Davis wrote to him, added rivets.

 Initially, Strauss's jeans were simply sturdy trousers worn by factory workers, miners, farmers, and cattlemen throughout the North American West.
 During this period, men's jeans had the fly down the front, whereas women's jeans had the fly down the left side.
-When Levi Strauss & Co. patented the modern, mass-produced prototype in the year 1873, there were two pockets in the front and one on the back right with copper rivets.
+When Levi Strauss & Co. patented the modern, mass-produced prototype in 1873, there were two pockets in the front and a patch pocket on the back right reinforced with copper rivets.
 The small riveted watch pocket was first added by Levi Strauss to their jeans in the late 1870s.